Sector-17, Chandigarh

 Sector-17 or Sector-17 Plaza is a retail and entertainment hub in Chandigarh.
 It is a tree-lined pedestrian plaza with fountains and stores.

 History

 Sector-17 was constructed at the same time when the city of Chandigarh was built.
 It was turned into a retail hub after the emergence of three theatres (Neelam, Jagat, KC), offices, Parade Ground, the Inter State Bus Terminus, general post office and many open spaces.

 Facilities

 Sector-17 is also called Chandigarh's heart.
 No vehicles are allowed at the plaza, instead there is a multilevel parking lot to park vehicles.
 The plaza has a fountain.
 It is a no-vending zone.
+It has a huge parade ground where Independence day as well as Republic day celebrations are organised every year.